Ivraj/itead_gsm_shield/README.md

 enable_uart=1
 ```

-Be sure to save the changes you've made.
+Be sure to save the changes you've made and reboot the device.

 ## Adding the fona and interface files
 First git clone this repo by running `git clone https://github.com/Ivraj/itead_gsm_shield`.
 Next, `cd` into the repo and run the following commands...